puppetlabs/puppet-pe_upgrade/README.markdown

 Required modules
 ----------------

-You will need hiera installed to use this module.
-Hiera has been added to PE as of version 2.5.0; so you can upgrade your master to get it.
-If this isn't an option, you can use the [puppet-hiera][puppet-hiera] module.
-You'll also need a functioning hiera installation for this to work; you can use the aforementioned hiera module to set up a basic configuration.

-[puppet-hiera]: https://github.com/nanliu/puppet-hiera "Puppet module to install hiera"

 The puppet-staging module is a prerequisite for this module.
 You can find it at the following locations: